Kakeya set: Besicovitch needle sets

 There are other methods for constructing Besicovitch sets of measure zero aside from the 'sprouting' method.

 For example, Kahane uses Cantor sets to construct a Besicovitch set of measure zero in the two-dimensional plane.

 In 1941, H. J. Van Alphen showed that there are arbitrary small Kakeya needle sets inside a circle with radius 2 + ε (arbitrary ε > 0).
 Simply connected Kakeya needle sets with smaller area than the deltoid were found in 1965.
 Melvin Bloom and I. J. Schoenberg independently presented Kakeya needle sets with areas approaching to $\tfrac{\pi}{24}(5 - 2\sqrt{2})$, the Bloom-Schoenberg number.
 Schoenberg conjectured that this number is the lower bound for the area of simply connected Kakeya needle sets.
 However, in 1971, F. Cunningham showed that, given ε > 0, there is a simply connected Kakeya needle set of area less than ε contained in a circle of radius 1.

-Although there are Kakeya needle sets of arbitrarily small positive measure and Besicovich sets of measure 0, there are no Kakeya needle sets of measure 0.
+Although there are Kakeya needle sets of arbitrarily small positive measure and Besicovitch sets of measure 0, there are no Kakeya needle sets of measure 0.

 Kakeya conjecture

 Statement

 The same question of how small these Besicovitch sets could be was then posed in higher dimensions, giving rise to a number of conjectures known collectively as the Kakeya conjectures, and have helped initiate the field of mathematics known as geometric measure theory.
-In particular, if there exist Besicovitch sets of measure zero, could they also have s-dimensional Hausdorff measure zero for some dimension s less than the dimension of the space in which they lie?
+In particular, if there exist Besicovitch sets of measure zero, could they also have s-dimensional Hausdorff measure zero for some dimensions less than the dimension of the space in which they lie?
 This question gives rise to the following conjecture: